-The ability to communicate clearly and effectively forms the foundation of modern life.
+Teaching literacy to students means that they are given the ability to communicate clearly and effectively and form the foundation of modern life.
 Students that can’t read effectively fail to grasp important concepts, score poorly on tests and ultimately, fail to meet educational milestones.
-Reading and writing skills allow students to seek out information, explore subjects in-depth and gain a deeper understanding of the world around them.
-When they can not read well, they become discouraged and frustrated by school.
-This might result in high school drop outs, poor performance on standardized tests, increased truancy and other negative reactions, all of which can have major and long lasting repercussions.
-By teaching students to communicate effectively, you help create engaged students who learn to love the act of learning.
-It is important to think about your strategies for teaching reading and teaching literacy in your classroom.
+Literacy skills allow students to seek out information, explore subjects in-depth and gain a deeper understanding of the world around them.
+When they can not read well, they become discouraged and frustrated by school, which can result in high school dropouts, poor performance on standardized tests, increased truancy1 and other negative reactions, all of which can have major and long-lasting repercussions.2 By teaching students to communicate effectively, you help create engaged students who learn to love the act of learning.
+This is why it is so important to think about your strategies for teaching literacy skills in your classroom.

 Literacy Belongs in Every Class